 Traditional Wooden Furniture | Antique Reproduction Classics for the Home

-Traditional furniture and colonial style furniture for your home or conservatory from around the world - Crafted from selected solid hardwoods which have been obtained from well managed, sustainable forests.
+Traditional wood furniture and colonial style furniture for your home or conservatory from around the world - Crafted from selected solid hardwoods which have been obtained from well managed, sustainable forests.

 Our collections feature basic and practical pieces made from oak or pine to more traditional and elaborate European antique style collections made from solid mahogany or walnut.
 We also have several collections of the very popular and beautiful white painted furniture along with ranges of reproduction traditional oak furniture.
 All ranges are built from solid tmbers that have been sourced from sustaiable forests.
-Buy online - UK stock - Quick Delivery.
+These collections are made from 100% solid timbers, thick and robust, using traditional carpentary techniques, Buy online - UK stock - Quick Delivery.